BeepIsla/CSGO-Overwatch-Bot/README.md

 When running this you will get some unhandled cases which we simply don't care about.

-# Aimbot detection
+# Detections

+- **Aimbot**:
-Log the past X ticks, when the suspect gets a kill check all angles within the past X ticks.
+- - Log the past X ticks, when the suspect gets a kill check all angles within the past X ticks.
 If the difference is above the threshold add an infraction.
+- **AFKing**:
+- - Everytime the round starts log the current position of the player on every tick, at the end of the round compare all the positions.
+If the player did not leave a specific radius within the entire round add an infraction.

 # Config